understanding your child’s glasses prescription

 - +5.00 and higher : high hyperopia

 Cylinder is the measure of astigmatism.
-Astigmatism is when there’s an irregular shape to the cornea, often described as a football shape.
+Astigmatism is when there’s an irregular shape to the cornea, often described as an oval shape (if you’re in the US, think the shape of a football, if you’re other places, think the shape of a rugby ball).
 It causes blurriness at any distance.
 There are two measurements that go along with astigmatism, the first, cylinder, is a measure of how severe the astigmatism is.